-Bemittened Bernie: The meme that rang around the world
+Bemittened Bernie: The meme that resonated around the world

 He was envisioned hanging out with politicians in Canada:

-And Uruguay:
+And Mexico:

 And regulars at the mosque: